-In early days, medium format cameras used 120mm films.
-In this digital age, the film got replace by the digital camera sensor with a size similar to the 120mm film.
+In the early days, medium format cameras used 120mm films.
+In this digital age, the film got replaced by the digital camera sensor with a size similar to the 120mm film.
 Few manufacturers still produce medium format film cameras.
 It comes with a bigger camera sensor and at a higher price.

-So, if you are looking for extremely high-quality images with a high noise performance then you should go for the medium format cameras.
+So, if you are looking for extremely high-quality images with a high noise performance then you should go for medium format cameras.
 So, this is the first choice of camera for fashion photographers.

 7. Film Cameras

-Last but not least, we have the film cameras.
+Last but not least, we have film cameras.
 It all started with film cameras.
 During the early days of photography, we use film as the medium to record images.
 Later, Film got replaced by the camera sensor and memory cards.

 The ISO part of the image comes as the film feature.
 So, we need to change the film rolls according to our ISO needs.

 As the name suggests, Instant cameras are capable of printing photos just after capturing them.
 It was Polaroid Corporation who introduced this type of cameras to the market.
 Hence, these cameras are also known as Polaroid cameras.

 The earlier generation of Instant cameras used films, and they got replaced by paper prints.
 There are many different models from Polaroid, and other Instant camera manufacturers.
 Kodak and Fujifilm are the other known manufacturers of Instant cameras.